lupyuen/lupyuen.github.io/src/sensor.md

 -   [__sensortest.c__](https://github.com/lupyuen/incubator-nuttx-apps/blob/pinedio/testing/sensortest/sensortest.c)

-The Zig program in this article is derived from the NuttX Sensor Test App.
+That inspired the Zig program in this article.

 _Why are we doing this in Zig?_

+Zig is super helpful for __writing safer programs__ because it catches problems at runtime: Overflow, Underflow, Array Out-of-Bounds and more. [(See the list)](https://ziglang.org/documentation/master/#Undefined-Behavior)

 TODO: Upcoming LoRaWAN, Visual Programming